lafka/my-lang/the-road/2015-12-19-writing-an-interpreter.md

 ```

+And yeah, I didn't do this at all....

 ### Memory management

 Coming from a dynamic language I have absolutely no clue about this,
 although I heard about this thing called `malloc` and `free`.

 So the idea is: Integers and Floats will be represented in the native
 size.
-If the platform has no support for floats, well then your out of
+If the platform has no support for floats, or can't represent
-luck!.
+64bit integers? well then your out of luck!.

 Strings will be represented as a sequence of integers.
 So far it looks like the
 actual structure of memory will be something like: